-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 Alternatively, the funder may seek a common fund order (CFO) on a class action settlement.
 A CFO is an order of the court providing that all group members pay a percentage, set by the court, of the settlement to the funder, irrespective of whether they have signed a funding agreement.

-Unlike group costs orders, CFOs cannot be made at an early stage in the proceedings (BMW Australia Ltd v Brewster; Westpac Banking Corporation v Lenthall [2019] HCA 45).
-However, pending any contrary decision by the High Court, CFOs may be made on settlement or judgment (Davaria Pty Ltd v 7-Eleven Stores Pty Ltd [2020] FCAFC 183).
-A CFO entitling the funder to 25% of the gross settlement was made in Asirifi-Otchere v Swann Insurance (Aust) Pty Ltd (No 3) [2020] FCA 1885.
+Unlike group costs orders, CFOs cannot be made at an early stage in the proceedings (BMW Australia Ltd v Brewster (2019) 269 CLR 574).
+Uncertainty remains over whether CFOs may be made on settlement or judgment.
+Judicial opinion is divided.
+For example, Justice Lee made a CFO entitling the funder to 25% of the gross settlement in Asirifi-Otchere v Swann Insurance (Aust) Pty Ltd (No 3) [2020] FCA 1885.
+But in Davaria Pty Limited v 7-Eleven Stores Pty Ltd (No 13) [2023] FCA 84 at [179] – [191], Justice O'Callaghan – relying in part on the reasoning of the majority of the High Court in BMW – held that the Federal Court lacks the power to make a CFO on settlement under either its statutory powers in the Federal Court of Australia Act 1976 (Cth) or its equitable jurisdiction.

 There are no express statutory or regulatory restrictions or caps on funders' fees.
+On a settlement approval in Hall v Pitcher Partners [2022] FCA 1524, Justice Beach said at [51]: "It is in the interests of group members that funders be given a commercial return commensurate with their capital outlays and risks."

 5.6 Can the funder terminate the legal finance agreement before the litigation has ended?
 If so, under what circumstances and what are the implications?

 Typically, a funding agreement will entitle the funder to terminate the agreement at any time on the giving of written notice (14 days' notice is common).
 If invoked, the funder will not be required to pay any future costs, but will remain liable to meet any costs (including adverse costs) accrued to the date of termination.
-The funding agreement may provide that if the funded litigant goes on to recover damages or a settlement, the funder will be repaid its outlays from that recovery, but will forgo its fee.
+The funding agreement may provide that if the funded litigant goes on to recover damages or a settlement, the funder will be repaid its outlays from that recovery but will forgo its fee.

 Any decision to terminate funding is a serious step by the funder, which may lose its entire investment and crystallise an adverse costs liability if the proceedings then fail.
 However, it is important that a funder be able to cease funding proceedings that it considers no longer enjoy strong prospects of success or for which the funding arrangements must be restructured (eg, on the consolidation of two sets of funded proceedings).